portainer/portainer-docs/advanced/kubernetes-roles-and-bindings.md

 # Kubernetes roles and bindings

-{% hint style="info" %}
-Role-Based Access Control is only available in Portainer Business Edition.
-{% endhint %}

 When managing a Kubernetes environment with Portainer, the Role-Based Access Control (RBAC) configuration is based on two components:

 * Kubernetes' cluster roles and namespace roles (which restrict access to Kubernetes itself)